MTstateIntroStats/IntroStatTextbook/docs/02-eda.md

 <p class="caption">(\#fig:DPconfound)The race of the victim is associated both with the sentence (death penalty or no death penalty) and with the race of the defendant.
 Defendants are more likely to involve a victim of the same race, and cases with African American victims are less likely to result in the death penalty.</p>
 </div>

-Thus, the extremely low chance of a homicide case resulting in the death penalty for African Americans combines with the fact that most cases with African American victims also had an African American victim to results in an overall lower rate of death penalty sentences for African American defendants than for Caucasian defendants.
+Thus, the extremely low chance of a homicide case resulting in the death penalty for African Americans combined with the fact that most cases with African American defendants also had an African American victim results in an overall lower rate of death penalty sentences for African American defendants than for Caucasian defendants.
 The overall results in Figure \@ref(fig:DPbarplot) and the results in each subgroup of Figure \@ref(fig:DPbarplot2) are both valid---they are not the result of any "bad statistics"---but they suggest opposite conclusions.
 Data such as these, where an observed effect _reverses_ itself when you examine the variables within subgroups, exhibit **Simpson's Paradox**.

 \BeginKnitrBlock{onebox}<div class="onebox">**Simpson's Paradox.**